Paying for Services

 Health Promotion Services (HPS) provides plan information for USF student insurance (Aetna).
 There is a $20 co-payment for office visits, with no deductible or co-insurance.

 Paying for Services Without Using Insurance

-Students may opt not to utilize insurance to pay for services, for a variety of reasons.
+Students may opt not to utilize insurance to pay for services.
 In those cases, the student is paying 'out of pocket' and is responsible for covering the full cost of services.
 In San Francisco, therapy sessions can cost $150 or more, and Psychiatry appointments cost significantly higher.
-For many students, meeting this level of cost is not possible.
+For many students, meeting this level of cost is a challenge.

-Sliding scale providers offer discounted fees for therapy, usually based on client income.
+Low/no cost and sliding scale providers offer discounted fees for therapy, usually based on client income.
 The lower the income, the lower the fee.
 Providers offer a wide range of scales—some starting as low as $10 per session.
-Some providers who accept insurance will also offer some sliding scale spaces appointments in their practice.
+Some providers who accept insurance may also offer some sliding scale spaces appointments in their practice.
 Other sliding scale providers do not accept any insurance coverage.